shurupyan/monitor/monitor/README.md

 * Install the `entware` [OPKG](https://help.keenetic.com/hc/en-us/articles/360000948719-OPKG) to the `KeeneticOS` following this [instruction](https://help.keenetic.com/hc/en-us/articles/360021888880-Installing-OPKG-Entware-in-the-router-s-internal-memory)
+* After that you can connect to the router SSH using the following command

+    ssh root@192.168.1.1 -p 222
+with `keenetic` password by default

 * After that you can install the packages you need from the [repositoritory](http://bin.entware.net/mipssf-k3.4/Packages.html) and [additional repo](http://bin.entware.net/mipselsf-k3.4/keenetic/Packages.html)

 * Install the `wget-ssl` package using the following command: